Decay of correlations and thermodynamic limit for the circular Riesz gas: The Helffer-Sjöstrand equation

 Using this observation and the particular structure of $\mu$, one can give a concentration estimate for divergence free functions $F$, i.e for $F$ verifying $\partial_1\phi+\ldots+\partial_N \phi=0$.
-We now state this crucial concentration result found in \cite{bourgade2012bulk}.
+We now state the crucial concentration result found in \cite[Lem.~3.9]{bourgade2012bulk}.

-\begin{lemma} Let $\mu$ satisfying Assumptions \ref{assumptions:gibbs measure}.
+\begin{lemma} Let $\mu$ satisfying Assumptions \ref{assumptions:gibbs measure c}.
 Assume that $\chi''\geq c_N$.
 Let $I\subset \{1,\ldots,N\}$, $\mathrm{card}(I)=K$.
 Let $F\in H^1(\mu)$ such that $\sum_{i=1}^N\partial_i F=0$ and $\partial_i F=0$ for each $i\in I^c$.
 We have

 Furthermore, for all $t\in \dR$,